Know whether calling emergency services is possible from your VoIP phone

-Many people wonder about the 911 functionality when moving into VoIP.
-When you use your regular phone to call 911, the call is routed to a Public Safety Answering Point (PSAP) in the United States.
+E911 takes traditional 911 a step further by offering location data automatically to a dispatcher, once a call is made.
+On the other hand, when you use your regular phone to call 911, the call is routed to a Public Safety Answering Point (PSAP) in the United States.
 The 911 system is not handled centrally; instead, it's managed by each county in connection with local governments.

-The Federal Communications Commission has required VoIP providers to give access to 911/E911 services, and now many firms are transitioning to comply with this requirement.
-Be aware that this requirement is not for every VoIP provider.
-To make sure you have this important service, take these steps:
+The FCC has required interconnected VoIP providers to give access to 911/E911 services, and now many firms are transitioning to comply with this requirement.
+Be aware that this requirement is not for every VoIP provider, especially non-fixed VoIP numbers.

 - Inquire about 911 services and any limitations for your area.
 This service may work for some areas, but not others.
 Be sure that your area is covered.

 - Ask the provider the number of 911 calls made last year using the service.
 If the provider cannot give you any numbers, ask more questions and be alert for possible problems.
 If the firm doesn't keep tabs on 911 calls, maybe this service is not reliable.

 - Keep your provider abreast of your correct home address and let them know of any changes.
 Many providers keep track of this information, in case of emergencies.
 When a 911 call is placed, the provider can give your address to emergency services.

 - Find out who and where your PSAP is, and confirm with it about your 911 situation.
 VoIP carriers may transmit the 911, but many small locations may not be capable of receiving the calls.

 - Be sure that all users of the VoIP system know of the home or business address, so that if 911 is called, whoever is on the phone can give a proper location.